back to the MAIN INDEX

 Palazzo Fiano is the second building on the left

-Around the 11th century one half of the arch was destroyed: this caused the loss of the columns that stood on the same side, and of part of the cornice, while the panel was spared.
+Around the 11th century one half of the arch was destroyed: this caused the loss of the columns that stood on the same side, and of part of the upper decoration, while the panel was spared.
 The missing part was repaired, and some time later a number of rooms were built over the arch, maybe a whole house.

 San Lorenzo in Lucina